a-a-ron/github-repos/README.md

 There are two options.
 You can get a simple list of all repos for a user responding with the repos name and description.
 Or, input a specific repo name and get a more detailed list of information regarding that one specific repo.

 Addtional fields can be returned by adding them to the list of objects jq will query.

+## Additions
+Adding an option to view all issues assoicated with a repo and it's lables could be benefical.
+Perhaps a future enchancement.